firehol/firehol/doc/firehol/firehol-iptrap.5.md

 `iptrap` adds the IP addresses of the matching packets to `ipset`.

-`ipuntrap` deletes the IP adresses of the matching packets from `ipset`.
+`ipuntrap` deletes the IP addresses of the matching packets from `ipset`.

 Both helpers do not affect the flow of traffic.
 They do not `ACCEPT`, `REJECT`, `DROP` packets or affect the firewall in any way.